manoj-sharma-wawa/openmicroservices.org/schema/events/README.md

   "contentType" : "text/json",
   "data" : {  # event data
     "name": "Steve",
-    "email": "no-reply@microservice.guide"
+    "email": "no-reply@openmicroservices.org"
   }
 }
 ```

 > <small>This allows the Platform to subscribe to many events.
+All subscriptions
-All subscriptions will have a unique destination to publish events.</small>
+> will have a unique destination to publish events.</small>

 ## Overview